General Computer Buying Tips

 Internet Security Software:

 Most systems come with antivirus software free of charge such as Trend Micro or McAfee security.
-We recommend no preconfigured internet security since all employees and students on the UIS campus are eligible for a free copy of the McAfee antivirus software.
+We recommend Microsoft Security Essentials for PCs and Avira for Macs.

 Microsoft Office Software